 There can only be one - the Philippine eagle (Pithecophaga jefferyi) is known in the local language as haribon, the king of the birds.
-The monarch of the Philippines' forest canopies is a massive specimen indeed - its maximum wingspan exceeds 7 feet, all the better to help it hunt monkeys, monitor lizards and hornbills.
+The massive monarch of the Philippines' forests has a wingspan that exceeds 7 feet, all the better to help it hunt monkeys, monitor lizards and hornbills.

 Despite its size, the Philippine Eagle is in trouble.
-Habitat loss - the gradual encroachment of slash-and-burn farmers and illegal loggers into the forests covering parts of the Philippines - has reduced the haribon's numbers drastically.
+Habitat loss has reduced the haribon's numbers drastically.
 Eagle populations in the wild are hanging on for dear life, with numbers hovering between 180 and 500.

-To prevent the eagle from going the way of the dodo, a captive breeding program was established in Davao City - one that eventually evolved into the Philippine Eagle Center, a park/zoo/nursery dedicated to breeding Philippine eagles with the eventual goal of reintroducing them into the wild.
+To prevent the eagle from going the way of the dodo, a captive breeding program was established in the southern metropolis of Davao City - one that eventually evolved into the Philippine Eagle Center, a park/zoo/nursery dedicated to breeding Philippine eagles with the eventual goal of reintroducing them into the wild.